-But, it’s come a long way since then and today I’m spilling all the details that went into this budget kitchen makeover.
+But, it’s come a long way since then.
+And today I’m spilling all the details that went into this kitchen makeover.
 Ready to see how it all turned out?

 I present to you….*drumroll*…. our kitchen makeover reveal!

 A huge thanks to Sinkology for providing products for this space!
 This post contains affiliate links, please see my disclosure here for more information.